Edward Luce: Career

 Between 1993 and 1994, Luce was a correspondent for The Guardian in Geneva, Switzerland.

 Luce joined the Financial Times in 1995 and initially reported from the Philippines, after which he took a one-year sabbatical working in Washington, D.C., as speechwriter for Lawrence Summers, then U.S. Treasury Secretary (1999–2001) during the administration of Bill Clinton.

-He has been the paper's Capital Markets editor. and the Financial Times's South Asia bureau chief based in New Delhi between 2001 and 2006.
+He has been the paper's Capital Markets editor and the Financial Times's South Asia bureau chief based in New Delhi between 2001 and 2006.
 He then became the Washington bureau chief and subsequently the paper's chief US commentator and columnist.

-Luce is also the author, along with colleague Rana Foroohar, of the weekly Swamp Notes newsletter, which covers the intersection of money, power, and politics in America.
+Luce is the author, along with colleague Rana Foroohar, of the twice weekly Swamp Notes newsletter, which covers the intersection of money, power, and politics in America.